-Robin Miller Radner is a lawyer, lecturer, and independent educator who provides in-depth analysis and commentary on the impact of religion on a range of policy areas including healthcare, education, social welfare programs, science, technology, and the environment.
+Robin Miller Radner is a lawyer, lecturer, PhD student and independent educator who provides in-depth analysis and commentary on the impact of religion on a range of policy areas including healthcare, education, social welfare programs, science, technology, and the environment.

 Ours has always been a religiously and philosophically diverse society.
 The founding generation recognized that maintaining the integrity of government while protecting the rights of believers and non-believers alike would be critical to the nation’s survival.

 In the 21st Century it is crucial that we understand how stable, democratic governance, religious diversity and freedom of conscience are threatened by efforts to undermine the separation of religion and state.
 With her expertise in both Constitutional Law and Religion, Robin offers analysis and insights that can help foster more informed and productive dialogues on challenging subjects.